Browse by Medical Category

 While the HOL has a strong and successful history in joint replacement, our current projects include applying our expertise to other musculoskeletal systems such as the hydrogel-based treatment of degenerative spine conditions and improving the mechanical and integrative properties of bone grafts.

 Another major area of focus is follow-up and analysis of clinical implant performance to provide evidence-based feedback to patients and clinicians.
-Under the direction of Henrik Malchau, MD, PhD, the clinical research team develops local and regional implant registries in collaboration with orthopaedic surgeons in arthroplasty, spine, hand, sports medicine, trauma, and orthopaedic oncology.They also conduct prospective clinical studies nationally and internationally on alternative bearing materials and new implant designs, which provide fast and valuable information on the performance of newly developed implants and helps compare them to historical standards.
+Under the direction of Henrik Malchau, MD, PhD, the clinical research team develops local and regional implant registries in collaboration with orthopaedic surgeons in arthroplasty, spine, hand, sports medicine and trauma.
+We also conduct prospective clinical studies nationally and internationally on alternative bearing materials and new implant designs, which provide fast and valuable information on the performance of newly developed implants and helps compare them to historical standards.
 These studies also can provide feedback on surgical techniques and skills to improve clinical outcomes.

 As a full-service Academic Contract Research Organization (ACRO), the Harris Orthopaedics Laboratory provides comprehensive clinical research services, drawing upon the clinical trial expertise of its Harvard Medical School affiliated academic faculty and Massachusetts General Hospital affiliated professional staff.

 Harris Orthopaedics Laboratory is a full-service Academic Contract Research Organization (ACRO), that draws upon the clinical trial expertise of its Harvard Medical School affiliated academic faculty and Massachusetts General Hospital affiliated professional staff to provide comprehensive clinical research and pre- and post-market surveillance services.